 Is an Inkjet Printer Right for Me?

 First, we need to determine your printing needs.
 What do you print the most?
 Articles from the internet?
-Advertisements for your business?
-Learning material for your kids?
+Documents for your business?
+Learning materials?
 Pictures to display?
 What you are printing the most will play a role in whether an inkjet is the right fit.
+Inkjet printers tend to handle print quality over printing volume.
+But Supertank printers are changing this.
+They are able to handle a larger print volume than regular inkjet printers.

 Whether an inkjet printer is right will be determined by: